 - Replacement Cost Coverage: The insurance company pays what it costs to replace your damaged property without reducing the payment with the amount of depreciation.

-- No deductible: If you file a claim for a scheduled item no deductible will apply.
+- No deductible: No deductible will apply if you file a claim for a scheduled item.

 A Sales Receipt Isn’t Enough

-Insurance companies won’t accept a receipt of purchase as a legitimate measure of value.
-It doesn’t matter how much you paid for your jewelry.
-When writing a policy or paying a claim, the insurance company relies on the actual appraised value and not on the cost.
+Insurance companies won’t accept a purchase receipt as a legitimate measure of value, and it doesn’t matter how much you paid for your jewelry.
+When writing a policy or paying a claim, the insurance company relies on the actual appraised value, not the cost.

 The Insurance Company Might Require Updated Appraisals